Records and statistics of the Rugby World Cup: Tries

-Bryan Habana & Jonah Lomu share the record for the most tries (15) in Rugby World Cups, and share the record for most tries in a single World Cup tournament (8) with Julian Savea and Will Jordan (below) for the men.
+Bryan Habana and Jonah Lomu share the record for the most tries (15) in Rugby World Cups, and share the record for most tries in a single World Cup tournament (8) with Julian Savea and Will Jordan (below) for the men.
 However Portia Woodman-Wickliffe has scored the most tries in the world in one game at 13 tries in the Women's Rugby World Cup 2017 for the Black Ferns.